-Departmental Services which provides functions to MDPD and citizenry of the County, include:
+Departmental Services provides functions to MDPD and citizens of the County, and includes the following bureaus:

-- Information Technology Services Bureau (ITSB) provides technology infrastructure support for the MDPD delivery of essential services.
-This effort includes the telecommunications network, personal computers, email communication, customer service center, and security.
-ITSB also includes the Real-time Crime Center (RTCC) which is tasked with the analysis, coordination, and distribution of real-time information to police officers and investigators to enable a more effective and timely response to criminal activity and calls for service with a primary goal of providing situational awareness and enhancing officer safety. - Personnel Management Bureau responsible for HR functions such as administering the recruitment and hiring process of departmental personnel, coordinate and manage employee assistance and other programs, serve as the departmental discipline coordinator as well as the departmental liaison with labor relations, departmental payroll, processing departmental personnel changes, and coordinating the promotional process for all sworn positions. - Central Records Bureau performs a range of functions within MDPD including: - Management of law enforcement records both in paper format, and electronically within the Document Management System (Documentum).
-This includes court ordered activities such as sealing/unsealing records, expunging records, and defendant name changes. - o Handling of public records requests. - False alarm enforcement within the unincorporated County. - Statistical crime reporting under the Uniform Crime Reports (UCR) program, including review and coding of incidents.
-As of January 1st 2021, this will be conducted under the Florida Incident Based Reporting System (FIBRS). - Query services for MDPD personnel such as subject/victim checks. - Positive Identification consisting of confirming the identity of individuals and retrieving an existing or assigning a new unique Criminal Information Number (CIN). - Sharing information with local, state, and federal law enforcement agencies through entry to CJIS, FCIC, and NCIC under the scope of the Automated Systems and Vehicle Data Units. - Communications Bureau the largest public safety answering point (9-1-1 Center) in the southeastern United States, with an annual average of over two million calls for service (over 60% of which are 9-1-1 calls) handled for the unincorporated County and 29 municipalities.
-Communications Bureau call takers and dispatchers work to dispatch MDPD, other police agency units, and Miami-Dade Fire Rescue (MDFR).
+- Information Technology Services Bureau (ITSB) facilitates the delivery of technology services.
+This effort includes the telecommunications network, personal computers, email communication, customer service center, and security. - Personnel Management Bureau is responsible for HR functions, such as administering the recruitment and hiring process for departmental personnel, coordination and management of employee assistance as well as the departmental liaison with labor relations, departmental payroll, processing departmental personnel changes, and coordinating the promotional process for all sworn positions. - 3.
+Central Records Bureau performs a range of functions within MDPD including: - Management of law enforcement records, in paper format and electronically, within the document management system (Documentum).
+This includes court ordered activities such as sealing/unsealing records, expunging records, and defendant name changes. - o Handling of public records requests. - False alarm enforcement within the unincorporated areas of the County. - Statistical crime reporting under the Uniform Crime Reporting (UCR) program, including review and coding of incidents.
+As of January 1, 2021, this will be conducted under the Florida Incident Based Reporting System (FIBRS). - Query services for MDPD personnel such as subject/victim checks. - Positive identification consisting of confirming the identity of individuals and retrieving an existing or assigning a new unique Criminal Information Number (CIN).